Burst-Statistics/burst/readme.txt

 = 1.3.5 =
 * Fix: Fixed timezone issue where there would be a mismatch between the selected date in the datepicker and the date shown up top.
-* Fix: Fixed issue where referreres would not show up when Czech language was selected.
+* Fix: Fixed issue where referrers would not show up when Czech language was selected.
 * Fix: RTL issue in some languages
 * Improvement: Tested up to WordPress 6.2